hgkcho/chrome-ext-amzn-url-shorter/README.md

 # Amazon URL Shorter with Chrome Extension

-Chrome Extension which makes it essy to shorten annoying amazon URL and copy to your clipboard
+Chrome Extension which makes it essy to shorten annoying amazon URL and copy to your clipboard by just clicking extension icon.

 ## Install